Arabidopsis-Information-Portal/chado-doc/r_release_notes.md

 ## Araport Chado Database Schema 1.0

 Araport extension of the Chado database schema has been released, and pushed to a [github repository](https://github.com/Arabidopsis-Information-Portal/chado-schema).
+The repository includes the standard gmod chado schema and araport extension of the gmod schema.

 [Technical release notes](https://github.com/Arabidopsis-Information-Portal/chado-schema/blob/master/araport_release_notes.md)